 - Shelli Dubbs (Ph.D., University of Groningen; Adjunct Professor, Benedictine University)

 - Maggie Evavold (J.D., William Mitchell College of Law; Associate Attorney at Gregerson, Rosow, Johnson, & Nilan Ltd.)

 - Benjamin Gelbart (doctoral student, University of California, Santa Barbara)

 - Laura Hanish (Ph.D., University of Illinois, Chicago; Professor, Arizona State University)

-- Thomas Hanson (Ph.D., University of Pittsburgh; HR Director at Arntzen de Besche, Norway)
+- Thomas Hansen (Ph.D., University of Pittsburgh; Chief operations Officer at Arntzen de Besche, Norway)

 - Jonna Hoffman (J.D., University of California, Los Angeles; her honors thesis was published with related research in Personality and Social Psychology Bulletin; Attorney)

 - Christopher Jenkins (Ph.D., University of New Mexico; Data Scientist at Instagram)